Anonymous-Animal/Memory-Tiles/mvp-user-stories.md

 * As a cautious user, Pat wants to be punished for guessing the wrong tiles because in real life, she won’t get a second chance with a poison cookie.

-* As a user, Crazy Eddie would like for there to be real consequences for picking the right and wrong tiles, to simulate a real world experience.
+* ~~As a user, Crazy Eddie would like for there to be real consequences for picking the right and wrong tiles, to simulate a real world experience.~~

-* As a user, Pat wants to know that if she kills someone in the game they die in real life.
-For efficiency.
+* ~~As a user, Pat wants to know that if she kills someone in the game they die in real life.
+For efficiency.~~

+_Per advise from the legal team, the dev team has decided that due to ethical reasons these last two user stories should no longer be pursued_